The Millennium Trilogy consists of

 - “The Girl Who Kicked the Hornets’ Nest“

 Screen versions of the Millennium Trilogy

 It early became clear that the very popular books would be made in screen versions.
 In 2008 production began in Sweden, and the three books was shot back-to-back into three movies during the following year.
 The three movies were given the same names as the books.
+They were received almost equally well, as for example evidenced by the inclusion of The Girl with The Dragon Tattoo on The Vore’s 15 most suspenseful psychological thriller film list.
 In the Swedish versions, male actor Michael Nyqvist plays Michael Blomkvist, while Noomi Rapace plays Lisbeth Salander.

 Meanwhile the books were a major hit all over the world and it did not take long for Hollywood to see the huge potential in the thrilogy.
 The legal rights for the novels were set between Columbia Pictures, Stieg Larssons brothers and father and Yellow Bird, the production company behind the swedish films.
 Production was put on a fast track and the the search to fill the roles started.

 In the end Rooney Mara and Daniel Craig were casted as leads playing Lisbeth Salander and Michael Blomkvist.